How to Set Up a Freshwater Fish Tank

 A beautiful background can add spice to your aquarium.
 It can be natural (from an underwater “forest” with numerous and varied plants) or artificial.
 The latter must be installed before you fill the aquarium with water.
 The primary condition is that all materials, paints, and glue should be non-toxic and waterproof.

 READ MORE: Why can’t Freshwater Fish live in Saltwater

 When decorating an aquarium, you should combine several requirements.
 Choose an aquarium that fits the interior of the room and take into account the needs of its future inhabitants.
 For example, some species of fish cannot coexist with some types of plants or coral; others need a shelter.

 Use artificial plants.
-They do not poison water and are similar to real ones.
+They do not want poison water and are similar to real ones.
 But make sure to buy them only in specialized stores.
 Be careful when choosing stones, sand, and snags.
-The sharp edges of stones are dangerous for fish; sand can contain too much lime, clay, and mineral impurities; and snags can be infected with pathogenic microflora.
+The sharp edges of rocks are dangerous for fish; sand can contain too much lime, clay, and mineral impurities; and obstacles can be infected with pathogenic microflora.